Kyle-Tran/Cellular-Automata-Visualization/README.md

     Iterate continuously (Spacebar)
     Choose Ternary or Quinary field (numColors in main function)

+**Other**

-- Select FPS and Scale for field
+    Select FPS and Scale for field
-- Change color options in main function
+    Change color options in main function